Rose-Tu: Family

 Rose-Tu gave birth to a 286 lb male calf named Samudra on August 23, 2008.
 Samudra was the first third-generation elephant to be born in the U.S. His father was Tusko, a male elephant who had been loaned to Oregon Zoo in 2005.
 In the lead-up to Samudra's birth, zookeepers expressed concerns that none of the three cows at the zoo had previous experience as a mother.
 After his birth, Rose-Tu trampled on him and he was removed temporarily.

 Rose-Tu was mated again with Tusko and, in 2012, gave birth to a 300 lb female calf named Lily.
 Her name was chosen in an online poll.
 Shortly after Lily's birth, The Seattle Times reported that Lily, like her father, was owned, not by the Oregon Zoo, but by private elephant ranch Have Trunk Will Travel and that she could be removed from the zoo when she turned three.
 This was as a result of the agreement the Oregon Zoo made when they were loaned Tusko, where it was stipulated that half of Tusko's offspring would go to the zoo, and the other half to the ranch.
 Animal Defenders International and Bob Barker called for the zoo to keep Lily.
 In 2013, the Oregon Zoo purchased both Lily and Tusko for $400,000 from Have Trunk Will Travel.
 Photographs of Rose-Tu and Lily were featured prominently in Elephant House, a 2015 photo book about the lives of elephants at the Oregon Zoo.
 On November 28, 2018, Lily was diagnosed with elephant endotheliotropic herpesvirus.
 She started showing symptoms the next day, and died on late on November 29, 2018, one day before turning six.

 Rose-Tu's third pregnancy, this time with the then twenty-five year old Samson, was announced in November 2023.
 She gave birth to Tula-Tu on February 1, 2025.
 During a segment on Today, Jenna Bush Hager called Tula-Tu "the cutest animal of 2025".
-Tula-Tu made her public debut on February 21.
+Tula-Tu made her public debut on February 21 and that summer was selected as the grand marshal of the Portland Rose Festival's Grand Floral Parade.